Consensus Seminorms and their Applications: Contraction in general consensus seminorms

 \section{Contraction in general consensus seminorms}

 Theorem~\ref{thm:induced_stochastic_contract} and Corollary \ref{ron} establish that contraction of all matrices in the sequence implies convergence of the matrix product to a rank one matrix at an exponential rate, under the assumption that all matrices in the sequence are stochastic matrices and ``contraction'' is with respect to either the induced or metric consensus seminorms.
 However,~\cite[Proposition 3]{Liu2011DetGossip} proves that if contraction is with respect to the metric consensus seminorms specifically, then exponential convergence to a rank one matrix occurs even if the matrices in the sequence are not stochastic, but rather just have row sums all equal to one.
 This suggests the obvious question of whether~\cite[Proposition 3]{Liu2011DetGossip} can be generalized to deal with a wider class of seminorms, and whether Theorem~\ref{thm:induced_stochastic_contract} can be generalized to deal with a wider class of matrices.
-We show now that these results indeed generalize to all submultiplicative consensus seminorms.
+This section shows that these results indeed generalize to all submultiplicative consensus seminorms.

-From here on, we use the notation~$\gensn{M}$ to refer to a general matrix seminorm rather than the aforementioned induced seminorm specifically.
-Our convergence proof will be stated for a specific convenient consensus seminorm, and the general result will then follow from the fact that all consensus seminorms are equivalent in the same manner that all matrix norms are equivalent, a fact which we will prove next.
-Rather than studying these seminorms directly, we will use~\eqref{eq:injection_invariance} to identify any consensus seminorms~$\gensn{\cdot}: \R^{n \times n} \to \R$ with a matrix norm~$\|\cdot\| : \R^{(n-1) \times (n-1)} \to \R$.
+From here on, $\gensn{M}$ denotes a general matrix consensus seminorm as defined in Section~\ref{sec:consensus_seminorms} rather than the induced seminorm of Section~\ref{sec:induced} specifically.
+The proof of convergence will be stated for a specific convenient consensus seminorm, and the general result will then follow from the fact that all consensus seminorms are equivalent in the same manner that all matrix norms are equivalent, a fact which is proved next.
+Rather than studying these seminorms directly,~\eqref{eq:shift_invariance} will be used to identify any consensus seminorm~$\gensn{\cdot}: \R^{n \times n} \to \R$ with a matrix norm~$\|\cdot\| : \R^{(n-1) \times (n-1)} \to \R$.
 Let~$Q$ be a full-rank matrix with $n$ columns such that~$\ker Q = \consubsp$, and note that the rank-nullity theorem implies that~$Q \in \R^{(n-1) \times n}$.
 For any~$A \in \eqrowsum^{n \times n}$ there exists a unique~$\bar A \in \R^{(n-1) \times (n-1)}$ such that

 Given any~$\bar A \in \R^{(n-1) \times (n-1)}$, it is also true that there is a matrix~$A \in \eqrowsum^{n \times n}$ such that~\eqref{eq:Aproj} holds.
 This follows from the fact that~$Q$ has full row rank, so it has a right inverse~$Q^{-1} \in \R^{n \times (n-1)}$ such that~$QQ^{-1} = I$, and taking~$A = Q^{-1} \bar A Q$ gives the required equality.
 In this case there is not a unique~$A \in \eqrowsum^{n \times n}$ for which~\eqref{eq:Aproj} holds, but if~$A_1,A_2 \in \eqrowsum^{n \times n}$ are such that